snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 1. Meta tag

     The connector fetches any meta tags your root URLs may have and shows them.
 You can select which tags to include for crawling.
-A selected tag will get indexed for all provided URLs, if available.
+A selected tag gets indexed for all provided URLs, if available.

     [![Screenshot that shows Content tab with meta tags panel](media/enterprise-web-connector/enterprise-website-onprem-metatags.png)](media/enterprise-web-connector/enterprise-website-onprem-metatags.png#lightbox)